 For over 50 years, D&AD has been dedicated to recognising and celebrating the very best of creative excellence from studios and agencies around the world with its Pencil awards.

-Alongside that, the not-for-profit organisation works with students and young creatives to discover, nurture and elevate talent wherever it’s found, with its New Blood awards.
-And of course, this attracts energy and talent; persistence and curiosity – those forces that keep our industries in a perpetual state of change.
+Alongside that, the not-for-profit organisation works with students and young creatives to discover, nurture and elevate talent wherever it’s found, with its New Blood awards and New Blood Shift.
+And of course, aside from boosting the design portfolios of those involved, this attracts energy and talent; persistence and curiosity – those forces that keep our industries in a perpetual state of change.

 This perpetual state poses challenges.
 We spoke to D&AD’s CEO, Tim Lindsay, and Bethan Morris, manager of D&AD’s New Blood Programme to find out more about how young creatives can future-proof themselves.

 Despite media hand-wringing about algorithms, robots, and AI, you and I will still be part of the future, somewhere, somehow.
 And so too will a new batch of creative talent.
 But how will they be educated, and where will they come from?
 “Universities still offer excellent routes in,” says Morris, “but we need alternatives,” she insists.

 “Creativity struggles to be valued and is frequently overlooked by education systems and governments alike,” explains Morris.
 “In the UK alone, we’ve seen teacher shortages, a drastic reduction in the numbers studying design and technology, and a big mismatch between what’s being taught and the skills needed.”

 Where does D&AD come in?
 “We want to help creative people realise as early as possible that there are career paths open to them where they can get paid for doing what they love,” says Morris.

 Lindsay adds that creative roles need to be open to all.
 “The idea that creative excellence is available only to those who already have the ‘right networks’ has limited us for too long,” he says.